satyanarayan-rao/tcga_data_analysis/README.md

 ## Download tool for TCGA data transfer

-Create a directory called `scripts` in the Project root directory Visit https://gdc.cancer.gov/access-data/gdc-data-transfer-tool.
+Create a directory called `scripts` in the Project root directory.

+Visit https://gdc.cancer.gov/access-data/gdc-data-transfer-tool.

 Scroll down and go for Ubuntu and `GDC Data Transfer Tool Client`.
 Right click on the link and copy link.